microsoft/BotBuilder-Samples/experimental/orchestrator/docs/Overview.md

 #### High performance

 The core of Orchestrator is written in C++.
 Since its runtime algorithms can be easily vectorized the Orchestrator core takes advantage of the vector operators supported by the mainstream CPUs ([SIMD][13]) without the need for a [GPU][14].
-As a result, similarity calculation during [KNN][9] inference takes about 1 millisecond per 100,000 examples in a model (typically language models for bots have much fewer number training examples than that).
+As a result, similarity calculation time during [KNN][9] inference is negligible comparing with other local processing tasks even for largest models.

 #### Compact models

 The [transformer][5] models in Orchestrator produce embeddings that are relatively large, over 3kB in size per example (size of the embeddings).
 If these large embeddings were used directly not only this would increase the runtime memory requirement quite significantly but also would add substantial CPU processing costs.
-A commonly used similarity measure, cosine similarity, with this size of embeddings and KNN processing would add over 100 milliseconds per 100,000 model examples.
-Instead, Orchestrator uses a quantization method that shrinks the embeddings to under 100 bytes in size, reducing the processing time over 50 times while preserving the same level of accuracy.
+A commonly used similarity measure, cosine similarity, with this size of embeddings and KNN processing would add a significant overhead during inference.
+Instead of this approach, Orchestrator uses a quantization method that shrinks the embeddings to under 100 bytes in size, reducing the processing time over 50 times while preserving the same level of accuracy.
 This technology is available already in the initial public preview of Orchestrator.

 #### Runtime flexibility